nik1168/socratic-case-tutor/README.md

 An AI-powered Socratic tutor for business case studies.
 Upload a PDF case, ask questions, and the tutor guides you toward insight — it never gives direct answers.
 Every response evaluates your critical thinking in real time, giving you a quality badge and actionable feedback to sharpen your analysis.

-Built for the kind of rigorous, iterative case preparation that HBS interviews demand.

 ---

 ## How It Works